tiensh12369/Expert-Index/README.md

 - `unique_author_counts.png` – how many authors are uniquely ranked in each metric

 A summary CSV named `unique_authors_summary_top5_2009.csv` is also generated for the top authors.

-## License
-This project is released under the MIT License.
-See the `LICENSE` file for full text.

-## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request.
-For large changes, discuss your plan in an issue first so it can be aligned with the project's goals.